RaulPPelaez/DiffusionWall_MC/README.md

   ### HOW TO COMPILE DiffusionWall_MC.cu

+  Try to compile by just using "make", it will give you if something is missing.

+  If you want to manually compile:
   Compile with nvcc, you need to tell it where UAMMD and HydroGrid[3] are (HydroGrid has to be compiled already) and the flag --expt-relaxed-constexpr is necessary.
   You will need to link HydroGrid in some way.
 I usually pass -lCallHydroGrid and then copy libCallHydroGrid.so to the same folder as the executable, it ight be different for your system.
   Refer to [5] for more compilation options and details.
 You should have recieved a Makefile along this file though.